YasheshV/KaiburrSwagger/README.md

 ### How to run

-The following command will run a local mongoDB instance in a docker container binded to port `27017` and a maven application bound to port `8080`.
+The following command will run a local mongoDB instance in a docker container binded to port `27017` and a maven application bound to port `8080` and forwarded to port `6969`.

 ```sh
 docker-compose up -d